Skip to content

 “Learning to sleep like learning to walk” is an online resource that offers reliable information validated by scientists and specialists in sleep, health and child development.

 Warning.
-“Learning to sleep like learning to walk” is not medical assistance and cannot replace the advice of a legally authorized health specialist.
-Only health specialists are qualified to provide medical advice, regardless of your or your child’s condition after a thorough examination and with personalized care.
+“Learning to sleep like walking” is not medical assistance and cannot replace the advice of a legally authorized health specialist.
+Only health specialists can provide you with medical advice, whatever your or your child’s condition, following a thorough examination and personalized care.

 Thanks to our funding partners: